CathalDonohoe/MYO-Game/README.md

 Voice Recognition
-Voice recognition id a computer software or program that can decode human voice.
+Voice recognition is a computer software or program that can decode human voice.
 I use the voice recognition to allow the user to control the menu aspects if the game.

 Architecture for the solution